sareids/sareids/README.md

 - 🌱 I'm currently learning and improving my skills in Excel, SQL, and Tableau.
 - 📫 I'm always learning something new.
 Right now it's Python for data analysis.

+Always remember...
+> *"Life is a journey, not a destination." - Ralph Waldo Emerson*